-

 How does Viasat compare to other providers?

 There are a lot of new providers competing for the satellite internet market, including low-Earth orbit (LEO) satellite constellations like Starlink.
-Viasat has the advantage of being an established provider with proven technology, making it a good choice for rural internet customers who want faster speeds, higher data caps, and more plan options.
+Viasat has the advantage of being an established provider with proven technology, making it a good choice for rural internet customers who want faster speeds, unlimited data, and the flexibility of no-contract internet.